codelitdev/courselit/apps/docs/src/pages/en/self-hosting.md

 Click on the top right icon and then on the [login](http://localhost/login) menu.
 Enter the email you provided in Step #2 to log in.
 Since, we haven't set the mail yet, the magic link to log in will be dumped onto the `docker compose` logs.
 Locate the link and click on it (or copy paste it in the browser) to log in.

-The login link will look something like `http://localhost/login?token=some-long-string`.
+The login link looks something like `http://localhost/login?token=some-long-string`.

 ##### 5. Customise your school